playwright-community/jest-playwright/README.md

 ### New Browser instance for each test

-If for your individaal tests a new entire browser instance spins up each time and it won't be reused, then you probably run them in parallel.
-If you run them in a syncronous way with the `--runInBand` CLI option for Jest, then the same browser instance will be re-used and this should fix the issue.
+If for your individual tests a new entire browser instance spins up each time and it won't be reused, then you probably run them in parallel.
+If you run them in a synchronous way with the `--runInBand` CLI option for Jest, then the same browser instance will be re-used and this should fix the issue.

 ## Inspiration